Thy4869/ISS_data_analysis_project/README.md

 # ISS_data_analysis_project
-## About the reposotory
+## About the repository
-This reposotory content 4 files for the project
+This repository content 4 files for the project
  - app.py: this python file read in the data from the ISS data files downloaded from the website and analyze the data to output different data with user choice
  - pytest_app.py: this python file test the minimum functionalliy of the functions in app.py file
  - Makefile: this file create and build the docker image to the Dockerhub, and run the Dockerfile